parallels-cookbooks/mongodb3-objects/README.md

 #### Platforms

-Tested on Centos 6 only, but could work on any other Linux.
+Tested on Centos 6 and 7, but could work on any other Linux.

 #### Cookbooks